cholland369/cholland369.github.io/about.md

 permalink: /about/
 ---

-My name is Christina Holland.
+My name is **Christina Holland**.
 I teach high school math in Wilmington, NC.
 I live with my husband, four children, one dog, two rabbits, two guinea pigs, and one turtle.

 ### More Information